Wind Power, Solar Energy, Energy Storage, Hydrogen, Carbon Mitigation Credits and Taxes

 Alternatively, members of the public can read his Open Access Résumé (CV) that is posted on the website menu.

 Google Scholar has reported (2018) that Michael’s 34 papers/presentations have been cited 17 times http://goo.gl/ZZirpy

 The location of the Abstracts for Michael’s 34 papers/presentations is now listed on the website menu.

-Michael does Financial Reviews for the 2015 Paris Climate Accord and for the 2017 Chicago Climate Charter and for the Kyoto Protocol
+Michael does Financial Reviews for the 2015 Paris Climate Accord, for the 2017 Chicago Climate Charter and for the Kyoto Protocol

 Michael’s last name, STAVY, is in capital letters on this website because French was the host language for the 2015 Paris Climate Change Accord.
 In French the family name is CAPITALIZED.
 (This is Michael’s story and he is sticking to it)

 For some climate fun, Michael recommends that potential clients go to https://tinyurl.com/y7p9z2ty Michael plans to add to his just plain renewable energy finance fun section in the near future.
 Now he has to go out and have some fun.

 Michael’s paper, Is Hydrogen Energy Storage Ready for Prime Time on the European Grid?, has been accepted for presentation at WindEurope 2019, 2-4 April, Bilbao, Spain.
 For the paper abstract go to https://tinyurl.com/y6uptvrd